jettro/semi-website/_documentation/weaviate/current/get-started/quick_start.md

 ## Validate via the RESTful API

 You will always use Weaviate via its HTTP API interface.
-The interface consists of two different interfaces;
+The interface consists of two different interfaces:
 The RESTful API, which is mostly used to add and manipulate data.
 The GraphQL API (which also runs over HTTP) to query data.